 A focus on job creation and economic development

-Source: Arkansas Department of Workforce Services, Nonfarm Payroll Jobs, Not Seasonally Adjusted, May 2017 data.
+Source: Arkansas Department of Workforce Services, Nonfarm Payroll Jobs, Not Seasonally Adjusted, August 2017 (preliminary) data.

 Job creation is broken down into three categories: